Joe Heyes: Personal life

-Heyes is the son of former professional footballer Darren Heyes, his grandfathers are George Heyes, a former professional footballer for Leicester City and Swansea City, and Bob Rees, a former British record holder in long jump.
+Heyes is the son of former professional footballer Darren Heyes and Rachel Heyes, former Ireland Women's Basketball Player. his grandfathers are George Heyes, a former professional footballer for Leicester City and Swansea City, and Bob Rees, a former British record holder in long jump.
 Heyes was a regular team mascot during his father's time as Goalkeeping Coach at Notts County.